 The primary lease audit participants are the tenant and the landlord who are parties to the lease subject to audit.
 The secondary participants are the lease auditors, the landlord’s property manager, lease administrator or accountant and the tenant’s lease administrators.
 For an auditor, understanding this relationship could be key to a successful audit, which not only resolves the financial issues related to the lease, but also maintains or improves the landlord-tenant relationship upon conclusion of the audit.

 Who would benefit from QLoop's lease audit tools, resources and training?

 Lease auditors, lease administrators, tenants or any persons or entities interested in learning more about lease auditing and lease audit concepts.
 QLoop aims to provide insightful information beneficial to aspiring, novice or experienced lease auditors.
 Increasingly, lease administrators whose roles have traditionally been limited to the day-to-day administration of leases, are being charged with performing some lease audit functions.
 QLoop’s lease audit tools, resources and training are premises-centric and, as such, presents most concepts from the tenant’s perspective.

 There is GAAS for financial statement audits, what are the standards for lease audits?

 None.
 Unlike financial statement audits which are subject to generally accepted auditing standards (GAAS), there are no generally accepted lease auditing standards.
-While some commercial real estate bodies provide standard lease forms, most leases differ in structure and content because their are no standards by which all landlords and tenants must comply.
+While some commercial real estate bodies provide standard lease forms, most leases differ in structure and content because there are no standards by which all landlords and tenants must comply.
 As such, there are also no standards by which lease audits must be performed.
-In many cases, the landlord and the tenant would specify the parameters, requirements or procedures by which a lease audit may be performed.
+In some cases, the landlord and the tenant may specify the parameters, requirements or procedures by which a lease audit may be performed.